Order of Our Lady of the Good Death: Date of foundation

 The early nineteenth century narrative for formation holds more credence when looking at correspondences for the time.
 One such correspondence from 1854 comes from a local deputy who wrote to the justice department requesting reinforcements to handle the Festival of Our Lady of the Good Death which was set to take place in Salvador.
 This correspondence shows that by 1854 the Order must have had a considerable following and was well known in the time if police were asking for reinforcements over a month before the festival was set to take place.

 From Church to Church

-Luiz Cláudio Nascimento, an historian from Cachoeira, says that the first liturgies of the black Sisterhood were held in the Church of the Third Order of Carmo, traditionally used by the local elites.
+Luiz Cláudio Nascimento, an historian from Cachoeira, says that the first liturgies of the black Confraternity were held in the Church of the Third Order of Carmo, traditionally used by the local elites.
 Later the sisters moved to the Church of Santa Bárbara in the Santa Casa de Misericórdia hospital, where there are images of Our Lady of Glory and Our Lady of the Good Death.
 From there they moved to the Church of Amparo (which was demolished in 1946 and replaced by a middle class housing project).
 They left that church for the Parish Church (Igreja Matriz), and then went to the Church of Ajuda.

 Many confraternities built their own churches.
 This was the case of the Church of Rosário in Barroquinha.
-The Sisterhood of Good Death maintained close contact with this church and its confraternity.
+The Confraternity of Good Death maintained close contact with this church and its own confraternity.